 The pumpkins are carved, the candles are lit, and the snacks are ready; all you need now is a great Halloween night movie to add to the atmosphere.
-So settle back as we bring you a great selection of top-rated Halloween night flicks.
-Each one handpicked to help you celebrate the night the dead come out to play under the light of the moon.
-Featuring, Trick’ r Treat, The Sixth Sense, Halloween, Candyman, Scary Stories to Tell in the Dark, The Lost Boys, Beetlejuice and Pet Sematary.
+So settle back as we bring you a great selection of great Halloween night flicks.
+Each one is handpicked to help you celebrate the night the dead come out to play under the light of the moon.
+Featuring Trick’ r Treat, The Sixth Sense, Candyman, Scary Stories to Tell in the Dark, The Lost Boys, Beetlejuice and Pet Sematary.

 Trick ‘r Treat (2007)

 Is Michael Dougherty’s Trick ‘r Treat one of the best Halloween Night movies ever made?
 The answer is YES!.
 Dougherty’s movie takes clear inspiration from Stephen King’s Creepshow in embracing a five-story structure while weaving each delicious short into a much broader Halloween night story.
 Here scares, jumps and delicious comic book horror weave into the very fabric of the October holiday, from jump scares to pumpkins, candy bars and costumes.
 Meanwhile, its blood-soaked terror pays homage to the traditional slasher film, while in turn, finding a unique folk horror voice.